-Each 3rd, 4th, and 5th grade team shares a classroom set of Chromebooks.
-Teachers collaborate to decide…throughout the day.
+Grades 3-5 assign Chromebooks to each student.
 Students in grades 3, 4, and 5 use technology for writing, research, reading and math games, and keyboarding.

-K-2 classrooms are equipped with 6 iPads per classroom.
+Grades K-2 assign iPads to each student.
 Students use these devices throughout the day to support reading and math instruction as part of their daily routines.

 Each grade level team is asked to select one teacher as their “Tech Partner”.
 Tech Partners participate in additional training with the responsibility of sharing what they learned with the rest of their teaching partners.
 Media specialists provide ongoing classroom support and training in each building.